 The Ancient Ruins are the final standard levels in Spelunky.
 Featuring Lava pits, crush traps, earlier traps, Worshipers of Olmec, amongst many other environmental hazards, this is a test of any true Spelunker's mettle.

 World 5 - Hell

 Hell is the true final world accessible through the secret second exit of Level 4-4 after fighting Olmec.
-The exit can only be accessed with the Book of the Damned, located in the City of Gold.
-Hell is by far the most dangerous world in Spelunky.
-It is inhabited by horned demons, vampires, and succubi who pose as damsels to fool over-eager Spelunkers.
+The exit can only be accessed with the Book of the Dead, located in the City of Gold.
+Hell features horned Devils, Vampires, and Succubi who pose as damsels.
 Spike traps, lava pits and swinging spike balls are also plentiful.
-The final boss, King Yama, awaits in his throne room, should you survive long enough to meet him.
+The final boss, King Yama, awaits in his throne room on level 5-4.

-At the end of each world you will come across Tunnel Man.
-A miner who asks for items in exchange for building a shortcut that allows you to start at a given level.
-He will asks for items in a certain order, and you are only allowed to give him one item each time you see him.
+At the end of each world players will come across Tunnel Man, a miner who asks for items in exchange for building a shortcut that allows players to start at a given level.
+He will ask for items in a certain order, and players are only allowed to give him one set of items in each encounter.
 The requirements for each tunnel are as follows.

-Temple: 3 bombs, 3 ropes, a golden key from the mines.
+- Temple: 3 bombs, 3 ropes, the Golden Key (brought from the mines)

 - OS: Microsoft® Windows® XP / Vista / 7 / 8

 - Processor: Intel Core 2 Duo 2.8GHz or equivalent processor

 - Graphics: 3D graphics card